gunnarpruefer/gunnarpruefer/README.md

 ## Hi there 👋

+Agile at heart.
+I like KISS, I like YAGNI, I dislike Not-invented-here-syndrome.

+### About me

+20+ years of Java, Java EE and Spring.

+Thankful for the great IT and Java ecosystem.
+It truly is standing on the shoulders of giants.

+Happy when coding.

+(But also happy when laying wooden railroad tracks through our living room.
+Happy when playing with Lego and the kids.
+Happy when running.
+Happy when the sun is shining...)

 <!--
 **gunnarpruefer/gunnarpruefer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.